jakka351/Mark-Interceptor/README.md

 # Mark-Interceptor
 Watching the reflection of Facebook watching us.
-A way to look into the algorithm and it's grip on us. **Updated & Supercharged**
+A way to look inside of the algorithm. **Updated & Supercharged**

 > **Capture your own Facebook session telemetry.
 Watch it render as a 3D cosmos.
 Then let the mirror tell you who you are when the algorithm is watching.**